 Knee arthroscopy is commonly performed for meniscal tears (cartilage tears).
-Meniscal tears are generally seen in patients after sporting injuries, sudden twisting injuries and often can happen without any injury.
+Meniscal tears are generally seen in patients after sporting injuries, sudden twisting injuries, and often can happen without any injury.
 As patients get older, the meniscus becomes a bit stiff and can tear with repetitive twisting and turning during day-to-day activities.
 Once a meniscus is torn, unfortunately, it is unlikely to heal by itself.
-Symptoms often experience by patients include pain along the joint line, clicking in the joint, discomfort in certain activities, episodic swelling of the knee joint and occasional locking sensation.
+Symptoms often experienced by patients include pain along the joint line, clicking in the joint, discomfort in certain activities, episodic swelling of the knee joint, and occasional locking sensation.
 Symptoms can often wax and wane, but very rarely settle down completely without definitive management.
 Arthroscopic surgery for meniscal tear can involve repairing the meniscus or trimming/resecting the torn fragment of the meniscus.

 Delayed diagnosis can make a difference as to whether or not the tear is repairable.
 Early specialist assessment is recommended for a successful long-term outcome.

 Overall, knee arthroscopy is a very successful operation.
-It can successfully tackle problems with meniscus (cartilage), ligaments or the lining of the joint.
+It can successfully tackle problems with meniscus (cartilage), ligaments, or the lining of the joint.

 You are generally admitted to the hospital on the day of surgery.
 Knee arthroscopy is performed as a day case procedure.
-During the hospital stay, a multi-disciplinary team including orthopaedic team, ward doctor, nursing staff and physiotherapist treats you.
+During the hospital stay, a multi-disciplinary team including an orthopaedic team, ward doctor, nursing staff, and physiotherapist treats you.
 Once you and the team are happy with the progress, you are discharged from the hospital.

 You will generally have two small cuts on the skin around the joint.
-I normally use steri-strips (tapes) on these wounds, which gives a nice scar and avoids the need for the sutures to be removed.
+I normally use sterile-strips (tapes) on these wounds, which gives a nice scar and avoids the need for the sutures to be removed.

-Full recovery following knee arthroscopy can be expected within a maximum of 4 to 6 weeks in vast majority of patients.
+Full recovery following knee arthroscopy can be expected within a maximum of 4 to 6 weeks in the vast majority of patients.